fuminoritanizawa/webpage/content/authors/admin/_index.md

 ---
 <section>
 <p>
   Hi!
-I’m Fumi, a PhD student in <a href="https://med.stanford.edu/immunol.html" target="_blank">Immunology at Stanford Medicine</a>.
+I’m **Fumi**, a PhD student in <a href="https://med.stanford.edu/immunol.html" target="_blank">Immunology at Stanford Medicine</a>.
 I'm very passionate about host-pathogen interactions in infectious diseases, using both dry and wet approaches.
 My goal is to advance science that serves those most affected by disease&mdash;often communities neglected by mainstream research and healthcare systems.
 </p>

 <p>